Japan Winter Itinerary Part 4. Toyama Japan Guide for First-Timers

 Once we arrived, we bought a one-day tram pass (Adult 620 yen; Children 310 yen) at the JR Toyama Station.
 As our goal was to cover as many places as possible on the same day trip, it made the most sense, given each ride is 200 yen.
 You can freely hop in and out of the tram by showing your pass.

 Toyama City offers complimentary tram tickets to international guests who stay in the city.
 While I don’t know details about this offering, it’s worth to ask your hotel for availability.

 If weather permits, riding a bike would be a great way to explore the city.
 One-day Bike Rental Pass is available at 150 yen (plus 350 yen deposits) for the 24-hour ride.
 There is no extra charge if each ride is no longer than 30 min.
 No limit for the number of trips.

-City tour buses is another convenient way to explore the city.
+City tour buses are another convenient way to explore the city.
 Each ride is 200 yen (100 yen for children).
 With a one-day pass, you can ride both bus and City Tram.
 The fare is 700 Yen (350 yen for children).

 Toyama is one of the popular destinations for travelers to stay to tour the Hokuriku region.
 Especially if you are heading to the Tateyama Kurobe Alpine Route, it’s best you find accommodations in Toyama the night before.